 In the end I spent about $30 on the coop and $40 on the hens, plus $15 for bedding and feed.
 This was much more my budget than the designs I first drew up for the coop, which could've run up to $200.

-Update December 2011: As budget allowed and need required, we have added a chicken tractor and an outdoors section on the coop to our chicken containment system.
+Update December 2011: As budget allowed and need required, we have added a chicken tractor and an outdoors section to our chicken containment system.